Best Garden Hoses: Guide & Recommendations

 If you or your pets will be drinking from the hose or if you’re using it to fill a pool that will be used by children, make sure that your garden hose doesn’t leach harmful chemicals.

-Most garden hoses are made with materials like plasticizers that give the hose flexibility but also contain chemicals, like BPA, lead and phthalates, that find their way into the water in the hose.
-While these chemicals don’t harm your plants, they are toxic for humans.
+Most garden hoses are made with materials like plasticizers that give the hose flexibility but also contain chemicals, like BPA, lead, and phthalates, that find their way into the water in the hose.
+While these chemicals don’t harm your plants, they are toxic to humans.